 As well as The Bedlam Six, Louis has performed and collaborated with Kirsty Almeida, Liz Green, Felix Hagan, Tom Hingley, Rioghnach Connolly, Hope & Social, Bridie Jackson, John Otway and Becca Williams.
 He is the author of Jocasta: A Musical Tragedy (which received funding from Arts Council England) and co-author (with Richard Barry and Alabaster dePlume) of “Dead At The Cafe Styx” (nominated for a 100star Pick Of The Fringe award in 2008).

 Away from music he has mentored for Brighter Sound (based at Band On The Wall, Manchester) and gives lectures about working in the creative industries (including a tour of Mexican schools and universities with Gibraltarian playwright Jon Bonfiglio), particularly on the subject of creative sustainability.
-He also occupies a position on the Advisory Board for Un-Convention, a series of music events aimed specifically at the grass roots of the industry, bringing together like minded individuals to discuss the future of independent music.
+He also occupied a position on the Advisory Board for Un-Convention, a series of music events aimed specifically at the grass roots of the industry, bringing together like minded individuals to discuss the future of independent music.

 In addition to his own work Louis has contributed to the books “Mancunians And Music: Tales Of The Underground, The Internet and the Manchester Music Scene 1998-2011″ (Raquel Moran 2011), F**k The Radio, We’ve Got Apple Juice: Essays On A Rock & Roll Band” (Miranda Ward 2012), “The 360 Deal” (Andrew Dubber 2013) and 33RPM Voices of the Revolution (Ruth Daniel 2014); plus magazines Sounds, NARC, Echoes & Dust, Now Then and Louder Than War, as well as being involved in educational events organized by the British Council, Soundbytes, More Music, Manchester’s School of Sound Recording, BIMM, Manchester College and many others.
 In 2014 he joined the team at Fab Radio International to present the weekly Monday night Debt Records Show which ran for two years (and received one award).
 He is also a moderator for Tom Robinson’s Fresh On The Net resource for emerging artists.
+Louis sits on several committees and subcommittees at the Musicians’ Union, co-authoring policies and documents pertaining to emerging and independent artists, best practice guides for festivals and grassroots venues plus the official contractual definition of that most tricksy of industry terms “exposure”.

 In 2012 he was nominated for the Independent Entrepreneur Award by the Association of Independent Music (AIM) for his work with Debt Records and Un-Convention.